alttester/EXAMPLES-Python-Android-AltTrashCat/README.md

-# AltUnityTester Examples Tests for AltTrashCat in Python
+# AltUnityTester Examples Tests for Android Build with Python Tests

 This repository shows a few Python tests that use the page object model and AltUnityTester to test the Unity endless runner sample: https://assetstore.unity.com/packages/essentials/tutorial-projects/endless-runner-sample-game-87901